 Driving at night poses risks for drivers, especially teenage drivers and the elderly.

-Teenagers and the elderly are especially vulnerable to nighttime car accidents.
-Teenage drivers with a graduated driver’s license are allowed to drive between 5:00 a.m. and 11:00 p.m.; there are some exceptions to this rule that include driving to school, work, church, or if they have a qualified driver older than 21 years sitting with them in the vehicle.
-Teenagers with limited driving experience and the elderly may have reduced reflexes, making them vulnerable to accidents during the nighttime.
+Teenagers and the elderly are especially vulnerable to night time car accidents.
+Teenage drivers with a graduated driver’s license are allowed to drive between 5:00 a.m. and 11:00 p.m.; there are some exceptions to this rule that includes driving to school, work, church, or if they have a qualified driver older than 21 years sitting with them in the vehicle.
+Teenagers with limited driving experience and the elderly may have reduced reflexes, making them vulnerable to accidents during the night time.
 Reduced visibility, especially on unlit streets, and unsafe road conditions also makes them prone to car accidents.

 - Distracted driving – Distractions can be numerous – watching an object outside the vehicle, adjusting the radio or the navigation system, chatting with fellow passengers, eating and drinking, and using a cell phone.